Pregnancy Test with Weeks Indicator

 How to use a pregnancy test

 Almost three-quarters of women prefer the ease of testing directly in their urine stream6.
-For your convenience, all Clearblue tests can be used either ‘in-stream’ simply by holding the tip directly in the urine stream for 5 seconds; or by dipping the test into a collected urine sample for between 5 - 20 seconds, depending on the product used.
-Keep in mind you should always read the leaflet of the test you are using.
-You can download instruction leaflets for any of our pregnancy products here.
+For your convenience, all Clearblue tests can be used either ‘in-stream’ simply by holding the tip directly in the urine stream for 5 seconds; or by dipping the test into a collected urine sample for between 5 - 20 seconds, depending on the product used .Find out more about how to use a pregnancy test, but keep in mind you should always read the leaflet of the test you are using.

 How to read a pregnancy test

 After taking a pregnancy test, waiting for your result can be an exciting or nerve-racking time, and you want to be confident you are interpreting it correctly.
 Studies demonstrate that the type of test you choose can make a big difference on how easy they are to read.
-Digital tests like Clearblue with Weeks Indicator give unmistakable results in words.
+Digital tests like Clearblue with Weeks Indicator give unmistakably clear results in words.
 Did you know that nearly 1 in 3 women can misread some types of pregnancy test6?
+Find out more.

 Which test is right for me?